EXPLAINER: What’s behind the baby formula shortage?

 But even then, experts caution that many of the industrywide issues will continue to restrain supplies.

-“This is going to be problem and it’s not going away for at least a period of several months,” Abrams said.
+“This is going to be a problem and it’s not going away for at least a period of several months,” Abrams said.

 Follow Matthew Perrone on Twitter: @AP_FDAwriter